-In some eyes that have mild keratoconus and sufficient corneal thickness it is possible to perform a therapeutic laser treatment to treat the irregular astigmatism induced by the condition.
-This is designed to improve the best corrected vision of the eye and may even eliminate the need for spectacles or contact lenses.
-This treatment is performed using an excimer laser and based on the pre-operative Pentacam and customized topography maps which are used to direct the laser pulses onto the cornea.
-Cross linking is then performed in the routine manner immediately after.
+In some eyes that have mild Keratoconus and sufficient corneal thickness, it is possible to perform a therapeutic laser treatment to treat the irregular astigmatism induced by the condition.
+This is designed to improve the best-corrected vision of the eye and may even eliminate the need for spectacles or contact lenses.
+This treatment is performed using an Excimer laser and based on the pre-operative Pentacam and customised topography maps that are used to direct the laser pulses onto the cornea.
+Cross-linking is then performed in the routine manner immediately after.

 It takes 4-5 days for the epithelium to regenerate and a further 2-4 weeks before the vision in the eye approaches pre-operative levels.
 Thereafter, stabilisation and in many cases improvement is seen.
-Drops are required for 6-8 weeks and appointments with our clinical optometrists are necessary at one, three, six and twelve months.
+Drops are required for 6-8 weeks and appointments with our clinicians are necessary at one, three, and nine months.

 It is normal to see a reaction within the corneal collagen over the first few months characterised by a hazy appearance to the cornea of a mild degree.
-This is not normally noted by the patient but slight loss of contrast to lights may be noted for up to three months.
+This is not normally noticed by the patient but a slight loss of contrast to lights may be experienced for up to three months.

 It is usually necessary to be away from work for 7-10 days.
 Once the epithelium has healed, normal activities can commence only being limited by the rate of visual recovery.
 Contact lenses can be worn again after two weeks but it may be four weeks before this can be done comfortably.

 Fortunately complications are rare with this procedure.
 Infection has been reported but since the UV light sterilises the cornea it is very unlikely.
-If there is insufficient shielding of the eye by the riboflavin, damage to the corneal endothelium may arise.
-With current protocols this is very rare.
-More pronounced haze may be seen in a small number of eyes and this can affect visual contrast under low light conditions for a longer period than anticipated.
-It is rare for this to persist.
-Whilst it generally takes 4-5 days to heal, it is possible for the epithelium to take up to 10 days to recover.
+If there is insufficient shielding of the eye by the Riboflavin, damage to the corneal endothelium may arise, however, with current protocols and technology this is very rare.
+A more pronounced haze may be seen in a small number of eyes and this can affect visual contrast under low light conditions for a longer period than anticipated however it is rare for this to persist.
+While it generally takes 4-5 days to heal, it is possible for the epithelium to take up to 10 days to recover.